isabella232/lke-plugin-csv-importer/README.md

 ## Use the plugin

+> Make sure you are logged in as an Admin user, and the Linkurious Enterprise schema is not in the strict mode.

 1. Choose your CSV file and click the Upload button.
 You can get one of the following errors:

    **a.
 No source key defined in URL**